Types of Reactors in Industries (Pharma, chemical, petrochemical)

 Source www.energy.gov

-Application of Nuclear Reactors – Nuclear reactors are used in a nuclear power stations.
+Application of Nuclear Reactors – These are used in nuclear power stations.

 FAQ (What are different types of reactors)

 A reactor is a process vessel in which raw materials are added and a reaction can be conducted.
-There are different types of reactors use in different types of industries like pharmaceutical industries, color and dyes industries, petrochemical industries, fine chemical industries, and many more.
+Different types of reactors are used in different industries, such as pharmaceutical, color and dye, petrochemical, and fine chemical industries.

 Nuclear reactors are of different types listed below